BusyBoxApp/BusyBoxApp.github.io/support.md

 If you have any question or suggestion about BusyBox, please send an email to <a href="mailto:hello@busyboxapp.com">hello@busyboxapp.com</a>.

 <br>
-BusyBox is a time tracking iPhone app that let's you understand how you spend your time.
+BusyBox is a time tracking iPhone app that lets you understand how you spend your time.

 Whether you need to know how much time you spent on your last project, or you want to improve your behaviors and forge new habits, BusyBox is for you.